adlnet/xAPI-Spec/xAPI.md

 ###### Requirements for the client:
 * MAY send statements with attachments as described above;
 * MAY send multiple statements where some or all have attachments if using "POST".
+* MAY send streams of type "application/json" where every attachment object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format

 ###### Example: